Kaiju

-Origins

 Etymology

-Camille Flammarion's Le Monde avant la création de l'homme (The World Before Man's Creation) series in 1886 includes several illustrations that depict appearances of bipedal dinosaurs in modern society.

-The Japanese word kaijū originally referred to monsters and creatures from ancient Japanese legends; it earlier appeared in the Chinese Classic of Mountains and Seas.
+The Japanese word kaijū (/ja/) translates literally as "strange beast", and originally referred to monsters and creatures from ancient Japanese legends; it earlier appeared in the Chinese Classic of Mountains and Seas.
 There are no traditional depictions of kaijū or kaijū-like creatures among the yōkai of Japanese folklore, although it is possible to find megafauna in their mythology (e.g., Japanese dragons).
 After sakoku ended and Japan was opened to foreign relations in the mid-19th century, the term kaijū came to be used to express concepts from paleontology and legendary creatures from around the world.
 For example, the extinct Ceratosaurus-like cryptid featured in The Monster of "Partridge Creek" (1908) by French writer Georges Dupuy was referred to as kaijū.

-It is worthy to note that in the Meiji era, Jules Verne’s works were introduced to the Japanese public, achieving great success around 1890.
+It is worthy of note that in the Meiji era, Jules Verne's works were introduced to the Japanese public, achieving great success around 1890.

-Film genre
+History

+Precursors

+Left, center: Illustrations from Camille Flammarion's 1886 series Le Monde avant la création de l'homme ("The World Before Man's Creation") featuring bipedal dinosaurs in modern society.

+Right: The giant that slept for 5,000 years, by John Bauer (1882–1918).

+The idea of giant monsters in city environments appear variously before the 20th century.
+A noteworthy example includes Camille Flammarion's Le Monde avant la création de l'homme ("The World Before Man's Creation") series in 1886, which includes several illustrations that depict appearances of bipedal dinosaurs in period society.

+A 7000 word feature article published in the Chicago Tribune and other American newspapers on April 1, 1906 told the story of a purported recent invasion of Chicago by "hordes of prehistoric monsters, dealing death and destruction".
+The article included eight doctored photographs showing gigantic sauropods, tyrannosaurs, pterosaurs and other creatures attacking or otherwise interacting with famous Chicago landmarks such as the Art Institute of Chicago, the Montgomery Ward Building tower and the Lincoln Park Zoo.

 Genre elements were present at the end of Winsor McCay's 1921 animated short The Pet in which a mysterious giant animal starts destroying the city, until it is countered by a massive airstrike.
 It was based on a 1905 episode of McCay's comic strip series Dreams of the Rarebit Fiend.
+It is likely the earliest "giant monster attacking a city" on film.